ArduPilot/ardupilot_wiki/copter/source/docs/set-motor-range.rst

 ===================================

 By default, when the vehicle is armed but not flying, the motors will spin at a slightly slower than normal speed.
 This speed can be configured using MOT_SPIN_ARMED or MOT_SPIN_ARM paramter (depending upon the version).
-Once the vehicle is flying, we want to ensure that we never output a value that causes the motors to stop spinning, this lower limit can be configured with the THR_MIN or MOT_THST_MIN parameter (depending upon the version).
+Once the vehicle is flying, we want to ensure that we never output a value that causes the motors to stop spinning, this lower limit can be configured with the THR_MIN or MOT_SPIN_MIN parameter (depending upon the version).

 If using Copter-3.3 (or earlier):